marie-yamasaki/badlion-client-install-uninstall-linux/README.md

 ````
 git clone https://github.com/marie-yamasaki/badlion-client-install-uninstall-linux.git badlion
 ````
-2. Run the `uninstall.sh` file in the terminal using this command
+2. Run the `uninstall.sh` file in the terminal using this command in the installed directory using
 ````
 bash uninstall.sh
 ````